The Hamiltonian formulation of General Relativity: myths and reality: Analysis of Dirac derivation

 The $\chi^{00}\left( 0\right) $-part is the same with or without condition (\ref{eqn010}) and $\chi^{0k}\left( 0\right) $ is given by (\ref{eqn20}) with $\sigma=k$ (it is zero when (\ref{eqn010}) is imposed).
 Frequently (\ref{eqn20}) is written in a different form which is based on the following observation: if in the expression for the four-dimensional Ricci scalar $R$

-we keep only the spatial indices and change the covariant component of $g^{km}$ to $e^{km}$ or, equivalently, impose the conditions (\ref{eqn010}), we obtain the expression shown in square brackets of (\ref{eqn20}), which is often called $R_{\left( 3\right) }$.
+we keep only the spatial indices and change the covariant component of $g^{km}$ to $e^{km}$ or, equivalently, impose the conditions (\ref{eqn010}), we obtain the expression shown in square brackets of (\ref{eqn20}), which is often called the three-dimensional Ricci scalar $R_{\left( 3\right) }$.

 Equation (\ref{eqn20}) gives contributions to the secondary constraints of zeroth order in the momenta $p^{km}$.
-There are obviously contributions to $\chi^{0k}$.
+There are obviously such contributions in $\chi^{0k}$.
 Dirac's vector constraint, $\mathcal{H}^{r}$, does not have such contributions, so it is not directly related to the time development of the corresponding primary constraint $p^{0k}$ (we will discuss this later).

 For $\chi^{00}\left( 0\right) $, the equation (\ref{eqn20}) has to be compared to the corresponding expression of Dirac's (D39):

 where $B$ (D38)